 Risk management and internal control

+The Board is responsible for ensuring that sound risk management and internal control systems are in place.
+The Executive Committee is responsible for designing the risk management and internal control systems and ensuring they are effectively deployed throughout the Group.
 The internal control system is a framework to manage risks and monitor compliance with procedures.
-The Group’s internal control systems are designed to meet Smiths’ particular needs and the risks to which it is exposed.
-However, they can provide only reasonable, not absolute, assurance against material loss to the Group or material misstatement in the financial statements.
-The Executive Committee is responsible for designing the Enterprise Risk Management (ERM) system and ensuring it is effectively deployed throughout the Group.
-More detail can be found on pages 50 and 51.
+It is designed to meet the Group’s particular needs and the risks to which it is exposed.
+However, it can provide only reasonable, not absolute, assurance against material loss to the Group or material misstatement in the financial statements.
+More detail can be found on pages 67-76.

-- full and unrestricted access to all Smiths records, property and personnel;
+- full and unrestricted access to all records, property and personnel;

-- independent access to the Chair and members of the Committee;
+- independent access to the Committee Chair and members of the Committee;

 - the right to request meetings with the Committee; and